A Chinatown has existed in London since the early 18th century, but it didn’t always brush elbows with the seedy glamour of Soho.

-The mid 1880’s saw steady flow of Chinese sailors come to Limehouse in East London, travelling on ships with the British East India Company which were importing popular Chinese commodities such as tea, ceramics and silks.
+The mid 1880’s saw a steady flow of Chinese sailors come to Limehouse in East London.
+They travelled on ships with the British East India Company which imported popular Chinese commodities such as tea, ceramics and silks.
 The sailors stayed for periods of time in barracks in the London Docklands, some settling permanently, and the area of Limehouse became the site of the first Chinatown, full of restaurants and hardware shops.

-The Chinese migrant population of Limehouse had increased to 337 people by 1921, with around 40% of the inhabitants living in a handful of streets in Limehouse.
-While Limehouse remained a relatively small community before the First World War, the distinctive ancestral heritage was already firmly established in the area.
+The Chinese migrant population of Limehouse increased to 337 by 1921, with around 40% of the inhabitants living in Limehouse.
+While Limehouse remained a relatively small community before WWI, the distinctive ancestral heritage was already established in the area.

-The East End was bombed heavily during the Blitz in WWII.
-It contains some of the city’s most important dockland areas which, at the time were a major hub used to store vital goods for the war effort.
+During the Blitz, the East End was heavily bombed.
+At the time, vital goods were stored here for the war effort.
 If the Luftwaffe could disable the East End, they could cut off major supplies to and from London.
 A densely populated area full of local families, the Nazi’s were also hoping for high mortality rates, therefore diminishing morale.

-The East End was so badly damaged that Chinatown lay in rubble, with little hope of resurrection as the docklands finally shut down leaving many jobless and homeless.
+The East End was so badly damaged that Chinatown lay in rubble, with little hope of resurrection.
+The docklands finally shut down leaving many jobless and homeless.

-By the late-60s Chinatown was in full swing, with the population now numbering in the tens of thousands, and a Far Eastern travel agency had been set up to deal with the huge number of restaurant workers arriving from China.
+By the late-60s Chinatown was in full swing.
+The population was in the tens of thousands and a travel agency was set up to deal with the huge number of restaurant workers arriving from China.

 How to Get to Chinatown